linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Financial Instruments Lecture Notes/Futures and Options.md

 In real world financial markets, market makers and other investors work hard to find trading opportunities based on small violations of the "no-arbitrage" principle.
 Active trading by "arbitrageurs" (traders who do arbitrage) is what ties prices in a derivatives market closely to prices in the market for its underlying.

-# Arbitrage, the Key to Derivatives Valuation, p.2
+## Arbitrage, the Key to Derivatives Valuation, p.2

-Example: Suppose the current price of gold is  \$1500 per ounce, the interest rate is \(4.00\%$  and it is also possible to enter into a forward contract that lets you lock in a price of \)1520 per ounce to purchase gold in 6 months.
+Example: Suppose the current price of gold is \$1500 per ounce, the interest rate is 4.00% and it is also possible to enter into a forward contract that lets you lock in a price of \$1520 per ounce to purchase gold in 6 months.

 There are two ways to do the same thing, which is to pay out cash today and have gold in 6 months:

 1. Buy gold today for \$1500 per ounce and hold it for six months.
 2. Put \$1500 in the bank at 4% interest and buy a gold forward contract today.
-In 6 months, the money in the bank will have earned 1/2 year's interest, so the account will contain $1500 × (1.02) = $1530.
+In 6 months, the money in the bank will have earned 1/2 year's interest, so the account will contain \$1500 \times 1.02 = \$1530.
 Take delivery on the forward contract and pay \$1520 per ounce for gold at that time.
 You again have an ounce of gold, but there is \$10 left over.

 This is cannot be an equilibrium, because the two different ways to do exactly the same thing don't cost the same.
-To prevent a profitable arbitrage trade, the 6-month gold forward price has to be $1530, not $1520.
+To prevent a profitable arbitrage trade, the 6-month gold forward price has to be \$1530, not \$1520.
 (Notice that the profit is locked in at the beginning.
 It doesn't matter what the price of gold actually turns out to be six months from now.)

 Theoretical pricing models for derivatives are developed by applying this concept in every possible manner.

-# Basic Derivatives Math
+## Basic Derivatives Math

 The key aspects of a security are its return and its risk.
 These are intrinsically tied together: one can't be changed without affecting the other.